 Most suspensions are “soft” suspensions, where your business has become unverified and you lose access to manage the listing.
 It’s still there.
 Worse is a hard suspension, where your listing has been completely removed.

-Why Was Your Profile Suspended?
+Why Was My Google Business Profile Suspended?

 Again, Google will not tell you why your profile was suspended, and your first course of action is to go through and verify that your business listing doesn’t have the following common problems: